isomerpages/moe-aes/_admissions/Frequently Asked Questions.md

 was recently featured in MOE Facebook page and Schoolbag.sg for building confidence in budding public speakers.
 We were also invited to present at the 2017 MOE EXCEL Fest to share with other schools about this programme.
-We are not in our 4th year of implementation and all current AssumptionKnights have experienced ALP as part of their education in AES.</p>
+We are in our 4th year of implementation and all current AssumptionKnights have experienced ALP as part of their education in AES.</p>
 <p><strong>7.
 What are the subjects offered in the school?
 [Subject based banding]</strong>
 </p>